ls1-sys-prog-course-archive-SoSe22/task8-container/README.md

 The concrete sandbox environment might look different depending on the operating system (i.e. MacOS vs. Linux).
 For this assignment you only need to implement the Linux part.
 The first part of [this talk](https://www.youtube.com/watch?v=ULqoCjANK-I) explains in depth what this environment looks like, however this is not compulsory viewing to complete the task.

+### Motivation: lacking debuggability of nix builds

 While the sandbox greatly helps with reproducibility, it might be difficult at times to figure out why a build has failed.
 The normal work flow is to change the build description to include some debug statements or to guess what is missing based on the error messages from the build output and then restart the (lenghty) build process.
-A better workflow would be to provide the user an interactive shell inside this build enviroment that contain the current produced files from build.
+A better workflow would be to provide the user an interactive shell inside this build enviroment that contains the current produced files from build.

-For demonstration this repo contains two packages: a package that builds properly and a package that will fail during the build.
+## Install Nix

 But first of all [install Nix](https://nix.dev/tutorials/install-nix) install Nix on any Linux distribution or Windows (via WSL)  via the recommended